redis-developer/redis-movies-searcher/README.md

 #### ⏰ Estimated time: **20 minutes**

+Your first step is cloning the repository and building the application.
+Make sure to clone the repository with the branch `jnation-2025-workshop`:

 ```bash
 git clone https://github.com/redis-developer/redis-movies-searcher.git -b jnation-2025-workshop
 ```

+Once you have a copy of the repository locally, you can open it in your favorite IDE.
+The project is a standard Maven project, so you can import it as a Maven project.
+Go ahead and run a Maven build so the dependencies are downloaded and you can verify if everything is working as expected.
+Please note that depending of the internet connection, this may take a while to complete.

 ```bash
 mvn clean package
 ```

+Before running the application, you need to start Redis and Redis Insight.
+You can do this by running the following command:

 ```bash
 docker compose up -d
 ```

+Now execute the application with the following command:

 ```bash
 mvn spring-boot:run
 ```

+The application will start on port 8080.
+You can access it by opening your browser and navigating to:

 http://localhost:8080/redis-movies-searcher

+You should see the following screen:

 ![app-mvp.png](images/app-mvp.png)

+Now open Redis Insight and connect to the Redis instance running on your machine.
+You can do this by clicking on the "Add Redis Database" button and entering the following information:

+redis://default@127.0.0.1:6379

 ![ri-start.png](images/ri-start.png)